 Why do we think of the Vikings as one people?

-Fast forward to the 19th century when a renewed interest in the Viking Age began, the first scholars to approach the subject had little more than these religiously biased texts to go on.
-And let us not forget that the 19th century was still an age of belief, where Christian dogma was always (for the most part) universally accepted in Western Europe.
+Fast forward to the 19th century when a renewed interest in the Viking Age began, and we see that the first scholars to approach the subject had little more than the religiously biased texts to go on.
+And let us not forget that the 19th century was still an age of belief, where Christian dogma was (for the most part) universally accepted in Western Europe.
 What this allowed was for the same slanted view of Viking Age Scandinavians to persist for a time, which eventually led to the cultural perception that the Vikings were, in no uncertain terms, one people.
-We have since realized the inadequacy of this view.
-Unfortunately, the cultural understanding of the Vikings continues to propagate the one-people myth.

 Further reinforcing the view that the Vikings were one people is the fact that from an archaeological perspective, there is a distinct culture that emerged at the beginning of the Viking Age that stood apart from its neighbors.
-Finds from Norway to Denmark to the Grobin Colony in what is today Latvia shows that there was a common culture shared across Scandinavia.
-Therefore, when we speak of the differences between the Norwegians, Swedes, and Danes of the Viking Age, we must be careful to understand that we are dealing with three regional identities united by a more significant geographical and cultural relationship.
-We must also be cognizant of the fact that these differences continued to evolve over the course of the Viking Age (it lasted three centuries).
+Finds from Norway to Denmark to the Grobin Colony (in what is today Latvia) show that there was a common culture shared across Scandinavia.
+Therefore, when we speak of the differences between the Norwegians, Swedes, and Danes of the Viking Age, we must be careful to make clear that we are dealing with three regional identities united by a more significant geographical and cultural relationship.
+We must also be cognizant of the fact that these differences continued to evolve throughout the Viking Age, which lasted three centuries.
 In 1066, the consensus date for the close of the Viking Age, the differences between the Danes and Norwegians and Swedes far exceeded the differences between them in 793, the consensus date for the opening of the Viking Age.